•••Print this page as your weekly semester guide•••

 •Images must be submitted in the extra credit portal.

-Go explore the White Balance Presets Presets.
-Take a shot of your chosen scene with each of the presets you camera has.
+Go explore the White Balance Presets.
+Take a shot of your chosen scene with each of the presets your camera has.
 How many images did you make?
 What did you see and learn?
 Try this with a few different lighting conditions - Indoor: Fluorescent - Tungsten - - Outdoor: Sunny - Cloudy

 WEEKLY QUIZ - Cannot be made up if missed.
 You will find the Quiz in Canvas.